wolph/python-progressbar/README.rst

 A text progress bar is typically used to display the progress of a long running operation, providing a visual cue that processing is underway.

+The progressbar is based on the old Python progressbar package that was published on the now defunct Google Code.
+Since that project was completely abandoned by its developer and the developer did not respond to email, I decided to fork the package.
+This package is still backwards compatible with the original progressbar package so you can safely use it as a drop-in replacement for existing project.

 The ProgressBar class manages the current progress, and the format of the line is given by a number of widgets.
 A widget is an object that may display differently depending on the state of the progress bar.
 There are many types